Lightning-AI/pytorch-lightning/docs/source-pytorch/levels/advanced_level_15.rst

 Level 15: Customize the trainer
 ###############################

-In this level, you'll learn to modify the Trainer behavior.
+In this level you'll learn to modify the behavior of the Trainer.

 ----